max-ieremenko/SqlDatabase/Examples/CreateDatabaseFolder/README.md

 see [example](../CSharpMirationStep/)

 #### Script`s execution order
-1. all script`s files in the root folder, sorted alphabetically
+1. run all script`s files in the root folder, sorted alphabetically
-2. all script`s in each sub-folder, sorted alphabetically
+2. run all script`s in each sub-folder, sorted alphabetically

 |File|Execution order|
 |:--|:----------|